Which Element Is Least Likely To Form Chemical Bonds

 Periodic Trends in Reactivity

 Across a period, reactivity generally increases from left to right as atoms seek to complete their valence shells.
 Down a group, reactivity can either increase or decrease depending on the element’s ability to lose or gain electrons.
-On the flip side, a distinct pattern emerges within Group 18 (the noble gases): they exhibit the lowest reactivity of all groups due to their complete valence electron shells. - Helium (He) – 1s², a full shell with only two electrons Worth keeping that in mind..
+That said, a distinct pattern emerges within Group 18 (the noble gases): they exhibit the lowest reactivity of all groups due to their complete valence electron shells. - Helium (He) – 1s², a full shell with only two electrons It's one of those things that adds up..

 • Neon (Ne) – 2s² 2p⁶, a full octet.